Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector

-The same treatment introduced in the previous section can be used to set bounds on FV $\tau$ decays to a muon or an electron together with a meson.
-Such decays proceed via a diagram like Fig.~\ref{fig7} in reverse, with the initial state being $\ell_{i}=\tau$, and the final state being $\ell_{j}=\mu,e$ + meson.
+The same treatment introduced in the previous section can be used to set bounds on FV $\tau$ decays to a muon or an electron accompanied by a meson.
+Such decays proceed via a diagram like Figure~\ref{fig7} in reverse, with the initial state being $\ell_{i}=\tau$, and the final state being $\ell_{j}=\mu,e$ + meson.
 The same current algebra technique can be used, and the results are quite similar.
 In our calculation we drop $m_{j}$ as usual.
 The decay width involving a vector meson is given by

-The latest experimental measurements of the FV $\tau$ decays to $\mu,e$ + meson can be found in~\cite{pdg:2020}.
+The latest experimental measurements of the FV $\tau$ decays to $\mu,e$ + meson can be found in~\cite{ParticleDataGroup:2024cfk}.
 For decays involving the $\rho^{0}$ meson, the experimental measurements are given by $\text{Br}(\tau\to\mu\rho^{0})<1.7\times10^{-8}$ and $\text{Br}(\tau\to e\rho^{0})<2.2\times10^{-8}$, which translate to the limits $\sqrt{|g_{L}^{\tau\mu}|^{2}+|g_{R}^{\tau\mu}|^{2}}<5.5\times10^{-5}$ and $\sqrt{|g_{L}^{\tau e}|^{2}+|g_{R}^{\tau e}|^{2}}<6.26\times10^{-5}$, respectively.
 The experimental measurements involving decays to the $\omega$ meson read $\text{Br}(\tau\to\mu\omega)<3.9\times10^{-8}$ and $\text{Br}(\tau\to e\omega)<2.4\times10^{-8}$, which yield the bounds $\sqrt{|g_{L}^{\tau\mu}|^{2}+|g_{R}^{\tau\mu}|^{2}}<8.34\times10^{-5}$ and $\sqrt{|g_{L}^{\tau e}|^{2}+|g_{R}^{\tau e}|^{2}}<6.55\times10^{-5}$.
 Finally, the experimental limits on the decays involving the $\phi$ meson are given by $\text{Br}(\tau\to\mu\phi)<2.3\times10^{-8}$ and $\text{Br}(\tau\to e\phi)<2\times10^{-8}$, which translate to $\sqrt{|g_{L}^{\tau\mu}|^{2}+|g_{R}^{\tau\mu}|^{2}}<6.12\times10^{-5}$ and $\sqrt{|g_{L}^{\tau e}|^{2}+|g_{R}^{\tau e}|^{2}}<5.71\times10^{-5}$, respectively.